blaahhrrgg/icldiss/README.md

 * I always found [Detexify](http://detexify.kirelabs.org/classify.html) a great tool to find LaTeX symbols I could not remember.
 * Use \input{section1.tex} to make your dissertation modular and easier to manage.
 See [here](https://en.wikibooks.org/wiki/LaTeX/Modular_Documents) for more information.
 * Using tikz and pgfplots is a great way of getting great looking figures.
 See [here](http://www.howtotex.com/packages/beautiful-matlab-figures-in-latex/) for more information.
 If you have a lot of tikz images then you should compile with the option `-shell-escape'.
+* One way to perform a quick wordcount you can convert the .pdf file to .ps using the command `pdftops Thesis.pdf` and then convert to ascii and perform the word count using the command `ps2ascii Thesis.ps | wc -c`.

+## License

+Note that the license is The MIT License (MIT).
+See the file 'LICENSE' for more information.